ibm-cloud-architecture/cloud-native-bootcamp/docs/openshift/pods/health-checks/index.md

+# Health and Monitoring

-# Liveness and Readiness Probes
+## Liveness and Readiness Probes

 A Probe is a diagnostic performed periodically by the kubelet on a Container.
 To perform a diagnostic, the kubelet calls a Handler implemented by the Container.
 There are three types of handlers: